fbgallet/roam-extension-speech-to-roam/README.md

 The SmartBlock button will be `{{🎙️:SmartBlock:Speech-to-Roam}}` (can be used once), or to have a permanent button in a given block, and automatically insert the transcription in the children blocks: `{{🎙️:SmartBlock:Speech-to-Roam:RemoveButton=false}}`

-- `<%LIVEAIGEN:prompt,context,additional instruction,target,model,include children of prompt,insert block refs in context%>`: text generation and chat following a given prompt, context, etc.
+- `<%LIVEAIGEN:prompt,context,target,model,context levels,context uids%>`: text generation and chat following a given prompt, context, etc.

   Arguments: